cirruslabs/cirrus-ci-docs/docs/support.md

 | 301-500     | $30/seat/month                                                                    | $50/seat/month                                                         |
 | 500+        | $15/seat/month                                                                    | $25/seat/month                                                         |

-Note that Priority Support Subscription starts from a minimum of 20 seats.
+Note that Priority Support Subscription requires a purchase of a minimum of 20 seats even if some of them will be unused.

 ??? info "What is a seat?"
     A seat is a user that initiates CI builds by pushing commits and/or creating pull requests in a **private** repository.